LATEST INFORMATION ON

-Eligibility for the vaccine is currently being decided by local departments of health.
-Visit the Chester County Health Department website here to read about the groups that are currently eligible.
+Eligibility is now open to adults over age 16.
+Visit the Chester County Health Department website here to read about eligibility.

 Is the vaccine currently available to all employees who work in a medical office in Chester County?

-If you are employed in a patient-facing role in a medical practice, you should be able to get the vaccine through the Chesco Health Department.
+Yes, if you are employed in a patient-facing role in a medical practice, you should be able to get the vaccine through the Chesco Health Department or a pharmacy.

 Will you contact us when the vaccine is available for very high risk patients?
 And can their spouse get one as well?

-Where is the schedule of when the vaccine groups are available to get it?
+Where is the schedule of when the vaccine groups are eligible to get the shot?

 Your local health department is your best source for this information.
-I would also check back on their website often, as the information can change.
 For Chester County residents, here is a link to the Chester County Health Department's COVID-19 Vaccine information page.

 If I had COVID-19, do I still need the vaccine?